 The residency experience is truly one of the best memories a counseling student will take from their program of study.

 Each residency is five days long and will require the student to travel to New Hampshire.
-(Other residency sites may be named later.)
-Student financial aid can be used to cover travel and lodging expenses, and meals will be provided by SNHU.
+Lodging and meals will be arranged by SNHU and covered under a separate residency fee.
+Student financial aid can be used to cover travel expenses.

 The residencies are part of a full 10-week course (see descriptions below).
 The online instruction before and after the residency will be structured to prepare students to get the most out of the in-person experience.